Anirudh47/Automated-Categorization-of-Computer-Science-Research-Papers-using-NLP/Ranjith_Descriptive.md

+Let's start with the descriptive analysis for the dataset.

 ### The below table shows us the quantitative measures for the complete dataset:

 |                            |     Count     |     Mean          |     Median |     Standard Deviation |     Minimum |     Maximum |     25%   |     75%    |